use-init/init/README.md

 ## Dependencies

-You will need to install some stuff, if you haven't already:
+You will need to install Node.js, if you haven't already.

-Majors:

-* Node.js
-* Ruby

-Secondaries:

-* Node: npm
-* Ruby: Sass >= 3.3.x

 After you've set this stuff up please run